ACADEV1/.github/docs/management/category/README.md

 # Managing a monorepo (a project category)
 Monorepos exist to:
-- Make it easier to find your project
+- **Manage the CI/CD functionality and build process**
-- Manage the CI/CD functionality and build process
+- A sorting system which makes it easier to find your project

 ###### Project = a repository, a directory inside of a pXXX category
 ###### Monorepo = the category projects are in, like app1_p000